 - No excuses.
 If there are two stocks you could choose from go with the better one.

 Lots of traders fall for the perceived safety of small position sizes that ‘can’t hurt’.
 This reinforces bad habits.
 Losses aren’t cut fast enough because there is always the excuse that the loss is not significant.
 You get the picture.
 In the end they end up with lots of small positions going nowhere and tying up precious mental and financial capital.
-Also check rule Number 3 in Gartman’s Trading Rules regarding mental capital.
+Check rule Number 3 in Gartman’s Trading Rules regarding mental capital.

 Sticking to fewer stocks and spending more time on the selection process will increase your discipline and your focus.
 That alone is worth it as you are more likely to reach a ‘flow state’ where you only trade the best stocks with the best setups offering the best odds.
 Then you are able to trade at peak performance.
 I’ll write more about ‘flow’ in the near future.